CANADIAN CERTIFIED

 Virtually Proctored Exam

-The CCHP Exam is taken in a “virtually proctored” environment.
+The CCFPS Exam is taken in a “virtually proctored” environment.
 An online supervisor monitors the examinee via a webcam as he/she completes the exam.
 Examinees are required to provide the proctor with two pieces of Government issued ID.
 Virtual proctors are available 24 hours a day, 7 days a week, and can be scheduled “on demand”.

 Click here to learn more about the Knowledge Exam Assessment process